MeteoSwiss/opendata-forecast-data/README.md

 ### 2.2 Data Availability

-This section describes what kind of information is provided and how long it is accessible.
+This section describes what information is provided and how long it is accessible.

 #### 2.2.1 Available Forecast Data